Bevier, Missouri

-Bevier is a city in Macon County, Missouri, United States.
-The population was 636 at the 2020 census, down from 718 in 2010.
+Bevier (/bəˈvɪər/ bə-VEER) is a city in Macon County, Missouri, United States.
+The population was 636 at the 2020 census, down from 718 recorded in 2010.

 History

 Bevier was laid out and platted in 1858 along a new railroad line.
 The community was named for Kentucky native Robert Bevier, who afterward became a colonel in the Confederate army.
 A post office called Bevier has been in operation since 1858.

 Coal was discovered in Bevier in 1860, and coal mining was an important part of the town economy well into the 20th century.
 Bevier was incorporated as a village on September 5, 1881, and reorganized as a city on March 16, 1889.

+The First Congregational Church of Bevier, established in the community in 1865, was later renamed to the United Church of Bevier.
+The church was formally dissolved in 2012 following a sharp decline in regular membership, merging into the United Church of New Cambria in neighboring New Cambria, Missouri.

+A fire destroyed The Pear Tree Restaurant in November 2012, spreading to the adjacent Black Diamond Museum and rendering both buildings total losses.
+Residents of Bevier, in a race against time, banded together to save various items from the blaze.
+The Black Diamond Museum later reopened within the then-disused United Church of Bevier in 2018, operated by the Bevier Black Diamond Historical Preservation Organization.

 Geography

 Bevier is located in south-central Macon County at (39.749126, -92.563902).
 U.S. Route 36 passes through the northern extent of the city, with access from Highways C and O. US 36 leads east 5 mi to Macon, the county seat, and west 28 mi to Brookfield.
+State Highway C runs just over 25 miles (40 km) south, providing travelers from Bevier access to the reservoir and campgrounds at Thomas Hill, and to Huntsville further south, providing westerly access to the city of Moberly.
+State Highway O runs just over 20 miles (32 km) north of Bevier, providing access to Long Branch State Park via the adjoining Axtell Road, and terminating west of Atlanta.

 According to the U.S. Census Bureau, Bevier has a total area of 1.04 sqmi, all of it recorded as land.
 An unnamed creek passes through the center of town, flowing west toward the Middle Fork of the Little Chariton River, a south-flowing tributary of the Missouri.